getJv/php-webserver/README.md

-# Getjv PHP-WEBSERVER Image for MacOs users
+# Getjv PHP-WEBSERVER Image for MacOs users (to linux check the linux branch)

 This is my personal PHP webserver Image.
 Here is all most cool and essential php tool I use in regular projects